PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Real-World Data Set Description

+\item \textit{Cora-ML}~\cite{bojchevski2017deep} is a popular citation network with node labels based on paper topics with seven classes.
+In this citation network, nodes represent papers, edges denote citations of one paper by another, and node features are the bag-of-words representation of papers.
+The resulting network has 2,995 nodes and 8,416 edges.

+\item \textit{CiteSeer} \cite{giles1998citeseer} is a citation data set from an automatic citation indexing system.
+In this citation network, nodes represent papers, and edges denote citations of one paper by another.
+Node features are the bag-of-words representation of papers, and node labels are determined by the academic topic of a paper.
+The resulting network has 3,312 nodes and 4,715 edges.

+\item \textit{Texas}, \textit{Wisconsin}, and \textit{Cornell} are WebKB data sets extracted from the CMU World Wide Knowledge Base (Web->KB) project\footnote{\url{http://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-11/www/wwkb/}}.
+They record hyperlinks between websites at different universities.
+WebKB is a webpage data set collected from computer science departments of various universities by Carnegie Mellon University.
+In these networks, nodes represent web pages, and edges are hyperlinks between them.
+Node features are the bag-of-words representation of web pages.
+The web pages are manually classified into the five categories, student, project, course, staff, and faculty~\cite{pei2020geom}.
+The resulting networks have 183, 251, and 183 nodes respectively, along with 325, 515, and 298 edges, respectively.

+\item \textit{Chameleon} and \textit{Squirrel}~\cite{rozemberczki2019multi} represent links between Wikipedia pages related to chameleons and squirrels.
+In these networks, nodes denote web pages and edges represent mutual links between them.
+Node features correspond to several informative nouns in the Wikipedia pages.
+The nodes are classified by~\cite{pei2020geom} into five categories in terms of the number of the average monthly traffic of the web page.
+The resulting networks have 2,277 and 5,201 nodes respectively, along with 36,101 and 222,134 edges, respectively.

+\item \textit{WikiCS}~\cite{mernyei2020wiki} is a directed network whose nodes correspond to Computer Science articles, and edges are based on hyperlinks.
+This network has 10 classes resenting different branches of the field.
+The resulting network has 11,701 nodes and 297,110 edges.

-\item \textit{Lead-Lag} \cite{bennett2021detection} contains yearly lead-lag matrices from 269 stocks from 2001 to 2019.
-The lead-lag matrices are built from time series of daily price log returns, as detailed in \cite{bennett2021detection}.
+\item \textit{Lead-Lag}~\cite{bennett2021detection} contains yearly lead-lag matrices from 269 stocks from 2001 to 2019.
+Each lead-lag matrix is built from a time series of daily price log returns, as detailed in~\cite{bennett2021detection}.
 The lead-lag metric for entry $(i,j)$ in the network encodes a measure of the extent to which stock $i$ leads stock $j$, and is obtained by applying a functional that computes the signed normalized area under the curve (auc) of the standard cross-correlation function (ccf).
 The resulting matrix is skew-symmetric, and entry $(i,j)$ quantifies the extent to which stock $i$ leads or lags stocks $j$, thus leading to a directed network interpretation.
-Starting from the skew-symmetric matrix, we further convert negative entries to zero, so that the resulting directed network can be directly fed into other methods; note that this step does not throw away any information, and is pursued only to render the representation of the directed network consistent with the format expected by all methods compared. \end{itemize}
+Starting from the skew-symmetric matrix, we further convert negative entries to zero, so that the resulting directed network can be directly fed into other methods; note that this step does not throw away any information, and is pursued only to render the representation of the directed network consistent with the format expected by all methods compared.
+The average number of edges is 29,159. \end{itemize}